ManideepLadi/HasuraFlipBookChallenge/README.md

  output folder contains both pdf and mp4 files of human_life_span.flip input file

 # Further enhancements:
- Primitives required for showing apple falling on Newton's head We can add further enhancements like <br/>
+ Primitives required for showing apple falling on Newton's head </br>
+ We can add further enhancements like <br/>
  position for initial positioning coordinates of image from top-left  (Created position class in Tokens folder)</br> scaling for increasing the dimensions(height, width) of image   </br>
- move for movement the image by x user units on x-axis, y user units on y-axis on every page </br>
+ moving for movement the image by x user units on x-axis, y user units on y-axis on every page </br>